Luming-L/Project/macs2.md

 They will be used to scale the ChIP and control signals to the same depth.
 # Step 2: Decide the fragment length d
 The location of sequenced read may only tell you the end of a DNA fragment that you are interested in (such as TFBS or DNA hypersensitive regions).
-You have to estimate how long this DNA fragment is in order to recover the actual enrichment
+You have to estimate how long this DNA fragment is in order to recover the actual enrichment.
+Normally, we only need to do this for ChIP data.
 # Step 3: Extend ChIP sample to get ChIP coverage track
 Step 4: Build local bias track from control
 The d background